sanyaade/Package/src/body.md

 The only difference between them is that one has been minified with the [Google closure compiler](http://code.google.com/closure/compiler/).

 Or alternatively you can follow these links to either the [development](spark.js) or [minified](spark.min.js) versions of Spark.

+## Hello, World!

+You guessed it, we are kicking off with a hello world just to get you used to the syntax of the API.

+I have added a file called `template.html` into this folder which you can insert your JavaScript right into.

+So first off we are going to need to wait until the DOM is ready before we go messing with it.
+So we always start off *every* script with the following code.

+    Spark.ready(function() {
+        // Your code will go here
+    });

+Go ahead and add that into the script tag in the template that says `Your code goes here`.

+Now we are going to create and insert a paragraph tag into the DOM with this line.

+    $('body').insertElement('p', 'Hello, World!');

+Now when you refresh your page **boom!**, the world gets greeted by your page.
+How sweet.

+The selection of elements is a little different to Spark v2.X.X.
+Now it uses my own selector engine with fully compliant [CSS2 syntax](http://www.w3.org/TR/CSS2/selector.html#pattern-matching) rather than bulky Sizzle which made up half of the file size.

+I have also made it so the selection of elements is done via `Spark.find` and `$()` is just a alias for it.
+Let me show you what I mean.

+    $('body'); // Works
+    Spark.find('body'); // Works
+    Spark('body') // Does not work

+Although I may add it in the future I think it is good like this.
+It helps separate logic such as color conversion.

+    Spark.color(...);

+And DOM manipulation such as animation.

+    $('...').animate(...);

+Obviously if you have jQuery etc on your page already then it will not overwrite the $ variable, it will just not use it.